NxPKG/khulnasoft-docs/content/hyperdrive/learning/connect-to-postgres.md

 - `LISTEN` and `NOTIFY`
 - `PREPARE` and `DEALLOCATE`

-In cases where you need to issue these unsupported statements from your application, Cloudflare recommends setting up a second, direct client without Hyperdrive.
+In cases where you need to issue these unsupported statements from your application, Khulnasoft recommends setting up a second, direct client without Hyperdrive.

 ## Identify connections from Hyperdrive

 To identify active connections to your Postgres database server from Hyperdrive:

-- Hyperdrive's connections to your database will show up with `Cloudflare Hyperdrive` as the `application_name` in the `pg_stat_activity` table.
+- Hyperdrive's connections to your database will show up with `Khulnasoft Hyperdrive` as the `application_name` in the `pg_stat_activity` table.
-- You can run `SELECT DISTINCT usename, application_name FROM pg_stat_activity WHERE application_name = "Cloudflare Hyperdrive"` to show whether Hyperdrive is currently holding a connection (or connections) open to your database.
+- You can run `SELECT DISTINCT usename, application_name FROM pg_stat_activity WHERE application_name = "Khulnasoft Hyperdrive"` to show whether Hyperdrive is currently holding a connection (or connections) open to your database.

 ## Next steps